ceph/ceph-ansible/README-DISKS.md

 If for any reasons, users needs to use the legacy naming by using direct path name, it can be done like :

        vars:
+          devices:
+            - /dev/sda
-          lookup_disks: "/dev/sda /dev/sdb /dev/sdc"
+            - /dev/sdb
+            - /dev/sdc
+          raw_journal_devices:
+            - /dev/sdf

-**Note:** Using this legacy naming kills of the benefits of this module.
+**Note:** Using this legacy naming kills most of the benefits of this module.
 That's mostly a workaround in case of issues.
+It will only filter out disks that have partitions.

 ## Step 3: calling the module
 ---